 - Special schools: targeted at learners with different types of disabilities.
-They are separated from regular schools and most of them are residential;
+They are separated from regular schools and most of them are residential

 - Integrated schools: special education provision in separate classes, called resource classes, through special teaching and learning materials for children and youth with light and medium disabilities, including with visual impairments.

-The School Sector Development Plan 2016-2023 specifies that integrated schools are considered bridge institutions between resource schools, which provide education to children with disabilities in separate learning environments, and inclusive schools, where children with disabilities receive education in regular settings with their peers.
+The 2016–23 School Sector Development Plan specifies that integrated schools are considered bridge institutions between resource schools, which provide education to children with disabilities in separate learning environments, and inclusive schools, where children with disabilities receive education in regular settings with their peers.

 Other forms of education provision include:

-Marking an important step in the restructuring of the education system, the 2014-2015 School Sector Reform Plan refers to inclusion in education specifically for early childhood education and aims to ensure all children’s access to and participation in education.
-With reference to free basic education, special provisions are dedicated to students in Karnali Zone, from Dalit communities, girls and students with disabilities.
+Marking an important step in the restructuring of the education system, the 2009–15 School Sector Reform Plan refers to inclusion in education specifically for early childhood education and aims to ensure all children’s access to and participation in education.
+With reference to free basic education, special provisions are dedicated to students in Karnali Zone, students from Dalit communities, girls and students with disabilities.